openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

   removal until after the cut date.

 Consider choosing deprecation and removal dates that allow for a full release cycle for transition planning.
-For example, deprecation might occur before Maple named release is finalized, and removal might occur afterwards.
-In this example, a deployment using named releases would have a number of months to adjust their Maple deployment to stop depending on the deprecated feature before Nutmeg fully removes it.
+For example, a deprecation proposal could be accepted while Maple is being finalized, then implement the removal some time after Maple is released (so that the removal itself will land in Nutmeg).
+Any deployment following the named releases would then have a number of months to prepare before Nutmeg comes out.

 This approach would be most appropriate for features that can be left in place for an extended period before removal and where a transition to an alternative would require a moderate to large amount of effort.
 For more trivial deprecations, it may be appropriate to simply deprecate and remove within the same release cycle.

-Either way, deprecations and removals should be included in the named release's release notes.

 .. _Open edX named release: https://open-edx-proposals.readthedocs.io/en/latest/oep-0010-proc-openedx-releases.html